ken-matsui/gcf-seq2seq-linebot/README.md

 ## Steps

 1. Create a GCP project
-2. Enable `Cloud Natural Language API`
+2. Deploy [`ken-matsui/cloud-run-mecab`](https://github.com/ken-matsui/cloud-run-mecab) to Cloud Run
 3. Create a bucket on Google Cloud Storage
 4. Upload a `.npz` file and `vocab.txt` to the bucket
 5. Deploy to Cloud Functions